 Higher humidity below ground level means only certain flooring is practicable.
 Take a look at engineered wood flooring, waterproof rigid core, vinyl or ceramic tile.
 If you want to give your den a warmer feel then basement carpet is definitely something to consider.
 More functional flooring types like rubber and epoxy are further options.

 Many homeowners now see the benefits of creating an outdoor living space if their property permits one.
 Creating a simple deck, a BBQ area or a more sophisticated recreational space are all ways to improve your overall standard of living with great potential for a return on your investment when the time comes to sell.

 Your main considerations should be focused on durability to the outside elements and aesthetics that match your outdoor environment.
 Think solid wood decking, natural stone, hard-wearing tiles, decorative concrete or low cost outdoor carpets and rugs.

-We love hearing about your interior design projects so let us know what you like using the comments section below.
+We love hearing about your interior design projects so let us know what types of flooring you like using in the comments section below.

 About the Author: